How to Identify Worn Plasma Cutter Consumables: Signs & Tests

 inspect for electrode damage

-Hard Starts, Misfires
+Hard Starts and Misfires

-Track incidents, inspect, and replace parts promptly.
+Track each incident, inspect the torch, and replace parts promptly.

 Bevel and Dross Increase

-When bevel grows and dross piles up, the plasma arc has likely lost focus and stability—classic signs of tired consumables.
-Use bevel analysis to quantify the taper: increasing angle or asymmetry usually points to an unstable arc from a worn nozzle or electrode that no longer constricts the stream.
-Expect heat to wash out, widening kerf and degrading edge quality.
+Use bevel analysis to measure taper.
+A growing angle or uneven bevel usually points to an unstable arc from a worn nozzle or electrode that no longer constricts the stream.

 Replace suspect consumables promptly to restore speed, straightness, and efficiency.